-On December 28, 2021, the CAC and several other regulatory authorities in mainland China jointly promulgated the Cybersecurity Review Measures, which came into effect on February 15, 2022.
-Pursuant to the Cybersecurity Review Measures, (i) where the relevant activity affects or may affect national security, a CIIO that purchases network products and services, or an internet platform operator that conducts data process activities, shall be subject to the cybersecurity review, (ii) an application for cybersecurity review shall be made by an issuer who is an internet platform operator holding personal information of more than one million users before such issuer applies to list its securities on a foreign stock exchange, and (iii) relevant governmental authorities in the mainland China may initiate cybersecurity review if they determine an operator's network products or services or data processing activities affect or may affect national security.
-Namely, the scope of review under the Cybersecurity Review Measures extend to CIIO, online platform operators carrying out data processing activities, and national security risks related to a non-domestic listing, especially the "risks of core data, important data or substantial personal information being stolen, leaked, damaged, illegally used or exported; risks of Critical Information Infrastructure, core data, important data or substantial personal information data being affected, controlled and maliciously used by foreign governments after a foreign listing."
+On December 28, 2021, the Cyberspace Administration of China and several other regulatory authorities in mainland China jointly promulgated the Measures for Cybersecurity Reviews, which came into effect on February 15, 2022.
+Pursuant to these measures, (i) where the activity affects or may affect national security, a critical information infrastructure operator that purchases network products and services, or an internet platform operator that conducts data process activities, shall be subject to the cybersecurity review, (ii) an application for cybersecurity review shall be made by an issuer who is an internet platform operator holding personal information of more than one million users before such issuer applies to list its securities on a foreign stock exchange, and (iii) governmental authorities in the mainland China may initiate cybersecurity review if they determine an operator's network products or services or data processing activities affect or may affect national security.
+Namely, the scope of review under the measures extend to critical information infrastructure operators, online platform operators carrying out data processing activities, and national security risks related to a non-domestic listing, especially the "risks of core data, important data or substantial personal information being stolen, leaked, damaged, illegally used or exported; risks of Critical Information Infrastructure, core data, important data or substantial personal information data being affected, controlled and maliciously used by foreign governments after a foreign listing."

-On July 7, 2022, the CAC promulgated the Data Export Measures which became effective on September 1, 2022.
-The Data Export Measures requires that any data processor which processes or exports personal information exceeding certain volume threshold under such measures shall apply for security assessment by the CAC before transferring any personal information abroad, including the following circumstances: (i) important data will be provided overseas by any data processor; (ii) personal information will be provided overseas by any operator of critical information infrastructure or any data processor who processes the personal information of more than 1,000,000 individuals; (iii) personal information will be provided overseas by any data processor who has provided the personal information of more than 100,000 individuals in aggregate or has provided the sensitive personal information of more than 10,000 individuals in aggregate since January 1 of last year; and (iv) other circumstances where the security assessment is required as prescribed by the CAC.
+On July 7, 2022, the Cyberspace Administration of China promulgated the Measures on Security Assessment of Cross-border Data Transfer which became effective on September 1, 2022.
+These measures require that any data processor which processes or exports personal information exceeding certain volume threshold under such measures shall apply for security assessment by the Cyberspace Administration of China before transferring any personal information abroad, including the following circumstances: (i) important data will be provided overseas by any data processor; (ii) personal information will be provided overseas by any operator of critical information infrastructure or any data processor who processes the personal information of more than 1,000,000 individuals; (iii) personal information will be provided overseas by any data processor who has provided the personal information of more than 100,000 individuals in aggregate or has provided the sensitive personal information of more than 10,000 individuals in aggregate since January 1 of last year; and (iv) other circumstances where the security assessment is required as prescribed by the Cyberspace Administration of China.
 A data processor shall, before applying for the security assessment of an outbound data transfer, conduct a self-assessment of the risks in the outbound data transfer.
 The security assessment of a cross-border data transfer shall focus on assessing risks that may be brought about by the cross-border data transfer to national security, public interests, or the lawful rights and interests of individuals or organizations.